the-stanely/MisterSmartyPants/README.md

 MisterSmartyPants is a local AI chat demo that combines an Ollama-hosted chat model with built-in search.
 Live web search is triggered when a query needs current information or knowledge beyond the model's training.
 Search articles are extracted, scored for relevance, and summarized before being sent to the chat LLM.
 It is important to note that not all LLMs reliably use new information supplied in context; models that handle RAG-style context well will perform best.

 This demo was developed on a slow CPU-only, memory-bound system, yet it performs surprisingly well.
-The chat LLM as configured is llama3.2:latest.
-Several lightweight local models are also used to decide when to search and to process search results.
-The default summary path uses Ollama, while the search decider and relevance filter use Python models.
+It supports local Ollama models and OpenRouter model chains.
+In the current default configuration, a strong OpenRouter planner decides whether ordinary conversational turns need web search, while local Hugging Face models remain available for decider, ranking, and summary paths.

 This project started as a practical experiment in making local models better at current-event questions without dumping raw search results into the final LLM prompt.
 The current pipeline tries to keep the slow, capable model focused on clean, relevant, current source material.